 Our experience tells us girls do best when they have a dedicated Homeroom or Tutor Group Teacher, right up until Year 13.

 Our Year 7 Homeroom model gives girls the support they need to thrive socially, emotionally, and academically.
 Year 7 girls learn core subjects with their dedicated Homeroom Teacher.
 In advance of starting, new students are carefully buddied with girls who attended our Junior School, so every girl knows at least one other girl from the start.
 St Cuthbert’s Homeroom model builds a rapport between girls, gradually allows each girl to become accustomed to their new school.

 Vertical Tutor Groups are introduced from Year 8, which provide girls with a dedicated Tutor Teacher throughout their time in Senior School.
 Girls meet twice a week in a relaxed atmosphere, through this, students mix with girls from all year levels in the Senior School fostering multi-year friendships, relationships of trust and leadership.
 This Senior School structure is unique to St Cuthbert’s, and we believe provides invaluable peer role modelling, and a home away from home.

 We know that by Year 11 our girls are becoming independent and confident young women, and should be regarded as such.
 This is why we recognise these students in our separate Senior Academy programme.
 Students in Years 11-13 are provided increased responsibilities, privileges and a uniform that distinguishes them as leaders of the school.

-As head of the Senior School, it is my privilege to be part of your daughter’s journey.
-I welcome you to come and visit the Senior School and experience for yourself the wonderful discoveries I watch every day.
+It is our privilege to be part of your daughter’s journey.
+We welcome you to come and visit the Senior School and experience this for yourself.